icodestuff/action-app-cordova/README.md

 [http://localhost:7070/]

 To install for android ...
+ - ./setupandroid

+To install for windows ...
- - cd CordovaApp
+ - ./setupwin
- - cordova platform add android
- - cd .. (to go back)

 To run on an android emulator ..
  - ./emulate

 To run on an android phone ..
  - ./tophone

+To run on windows 10 ..
+ - ./runwin

 ## More about the Action Application Environment